styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Displays roll count and status in a custom panel
 - Configurable target thresholds for optimal stat optimization

-#### Guilds
-Social guild system for creating and managing player communities:
-- Create, join, and manage guilds with role-based permissions (Leader, Officer, Member)
-- Encrypted guild chat with real-time messaging and system notifications
-- Member management with invite, kick, promote, and demote functionality
-- Guild browser to search and discover available guilds
-- Transfer leadership and edit guild information with comprehensive settings

 #### Hunt Analyzer
 Advanced autoplay and loot tracking system:
 - Track detailed statistics from autoplay sessions